TomasBoda/agent-lang/thesis.md

 ## Introduction
 In the realm of many scientific fields, the importance of simulations and predictions of certain events within an isolated environment cannot be overstated.
 This is on one hand due to the lack of resources and space for such simulations in the scale of real-world scenarios, on the other hand due to ethical and moral reasons, such as in epidemiology or sociology.
 As our understanding of complex systems deepens, the demand for sophisticated tools to model and analyse the dynamics of simulations increases.
 This is where agent-based modeling comes into play, offering a new and more straightforward approach for handling complex simulations.

 Agent-based models are built on top of agents, which represent the fundamental units of the given system, such as people in an epidemic or birds in a flock.
 To build such models, there is a need for tools or languages that provide constructs for representing agents, their properties and their decision-making logic.
-Such tools already exist and are widely used to model agent-based simulations, such as NetLogo or AgentScript.
+Such tools already exist and are widely used to model agent-based simulations, such as NetLogo, GAMA or AgentScript.
 These tools are powerful and can handle large volumes of agents.
 However, with their performance comes the cost of complexity of usage and inaccessiblity to people with little to none technical knowledge.
 They are many times difficult to learn, since they are based on modern programming languages, restricting the use case to developers only.
 And since the demand for agent-based models can be seen in non-technical scientific fields such as epidemiology or sociology, there is a need for simpler tools and languages.

 AgentLang aims to provide a new approach to modeling agent-based simulations.
 This is on one hand due to the simplicity of the language itself, since it features very simple syntax and only the necessary constructs for modeling almost any simulation.
-On the other hand, the language is integrated into a specialised web-based interface, which offers a code editor, a visualisation module and most importantly, a spreadsheet interface with run-time agent editing capabilities, which allows the users to fine-tune the simulation in real-time.
-These above features of the AgentLang project provide all the necessary tools to model agent-based simulations and get a hands-on experience with the language itself.
+On the other hand, the language is integrated into a specialised web-based interface, which offers a code editor, a visualisation module and most importantly, a spreadsheet interface with run-time agent editing capabilities, which allows users to fine-tune the simulation in real-time.
+These above features of the AgentLang framework provide all the necessary tools to model agent-based simulations and get a hands-on experience with the language itself.

 The structure of AgentLang is very straightforward.
-We define standalone agent models and for each model, we define its behaviour using a set of properties.
+We define the individual agent models and for each model, we define its behaviour using a set of properties.
 ```
 agent snowflake 500 {
     const speed = random(10, 20);